Leadership: Self-monitoring

 Individuals who closely manage and adjust their behavior based on the social context, often referred to as high self-monitors, have a greater tendency to assume leadership roles within a group.
 This propensity is attributed to their heightened interest in elevating their status and their readiness to conform their actions to match the requirements of the given situation.

 Social motivation

 People who exhibit both a drive for achievement and a desire for social connections tend to participate actively in group-based efforts to solve problems.
 Additionally, they have a higher likelihood of being chosen as leaders within these groups.

 Narcissism, hubris and other negative traits

-A number of negative traits of leadership have also been studied.
+Researchers have studied a number of traits regarded negatively in leaders.
 Individuals who take on leadership roles in turbulent situations, such as groups facing a threat or ones in which status is determined by intense competition among rivals within the group, tend to be narcissistic: arrogant, self-absorbed, hostile, and very self-confident.

+Tomas Chamorro-Premuzic has examined incompetence in leaders.